jacksund/simmate/tutorials/01_Installation.md

 - `package`: a package is, essentially, a software program written in python.
 Simmate is a package.
 - `package manager`: this manages the installation of python and its packages.
 It automatically installs the correct version of packages to ensure that different packages are compatible with each other.
 Anaconda is our package manager.
 - `channel`: python packages are downloaded from a specific channel on the internet.
 For Simmate, we tell Anaconda to use conda-forge as its main channel.
 - `environment`: python packages are installed into a specific environment on your computer.
-Within that environment, all packages are compatible with each other.
-A single computer can have many environments.
-In this tutorial, "my_env" is the name of our environment and Simmate is installed in it.
+An environment is (effectively) a folder containing many installed packages that are each compatible each other.
+A single computer can have many environments, where you only ever use one at a time.
+In this tutorial, "my_env" is the name of our environment and Simmate is installed in it (along with many other packages such as pymatgen).
 - `module`: A python package is made from modules.
 Each module provides a related set of functions.
 For example, "simmate.database" is a module that holds all of the code used to run our database.
 - `IDE`: the program we write and run python code in.
 Microsoft Word would be an IDE for writing essays.
 Spyder is our IDE for python.
 IDE is short for integrated development environment.